-I had come for a few days and stayed for a few weeks.
-I spent my days in the famous Number 9 Guesthouse on the lake, watching movies, having a few cold beers, meeting fellow travelers from around the world, and watching the sun set over the lake.
+I had come for a few days and ended up staying for a few weeks.
+I spent my time in the famous Number 9 Guesthouse on the lake, watching movies, having a few cold beers, meeting fellow travelers from around the world, and watching beautiful sunsets over the lake.
 We had a perfect view, as the lake bank faced west.

 My experience was probably shared by thousands of other travelers who got stuck in Phnom Penh’s lake district.
 Sure, it was a bit seedy — a backpacker ghetto if there ever was one.
 There were the pushers, the touts, the dreads, bootleg movies, and cheap beer.
 But it was fun, relaxing, and a place that brought people together.

 And it is no more.